SmartTokenLabs/TokenScript/doc/design_paper.md

 Invoice Token

-- Proof to the tax authority (for tax deduction), if paid.
+- Proof to the tax authority (for a tax deduction), if paid.

 - Request payment from the employer